arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-openmv-ml/content.md

 ## Conclusion

-You have learned about classification as a machine learning concept which categorizes a set of data into classes.
+You have learned about classification as a machine learning concept which categorises a set of data into classes.
 You have also learned how supervised learning works and what quantisation of a model means.
 Furthermore you have learned to train a custom TFLite machine learning model and deploy it to your Portenta H7.

 ### Next Steps